Skip to navigation Skip to content

 • Simulating the large-scale structure of the universe using Nyx code, focusing on the intergalactic medium and Lyman alpha forest.

-• Developing machine learning surrogate models to augment expensive numerical simulations, as well as to improve the process of scientific inference.
+• Developing and deploying AI and machine learning technologies to analyze large data sets, to build surrogate models augmenting expensive numerical simulations, and to improve the process of scientific inference.

 • Computing support for large sky surveys, like DESI and the Dark Energy Science Collaboration of the Vera Rubin Observatory.